History of the British farthing: Early issues (1714–1775)

-The 1754 stoppage was due to a glut of coppers, and was done at the urgent request of merchants.
+The 1754 stoppage was caused by a glut of coppers, and was done at the urgent request of merchants.
 Even then, a different problem—counterfeiting—had emerged.
 Lightweight counterfeit halfpennies and farthings (the penny was then made of silver) had been seen as early as 1725, and in the following decades, they became a flood.
 The laws at the time made counterfeiting copper coin merely a misdemeanour, punishable by a fine or a short term in gaol, while counterfeiting of gold and silver was dealt with severely.
 The counterfeits were especially prevalent in rural areas where regal issues, with no organised plan of distribution, were rarely seen.
-No farthings were coined after 1754, with the exception of 1754-dated later issues which may have been due to the Royal Mint using up stocks of copper.
+No farthings were coined after 1754, with the exception of 1754-dated later issues which may have been because of the Royal Mint using up stocks of copper.
 To make the counterfeiting uneconomical, in 1755 the Mint Board proposed reducing the value of the farthing to 1/6 pence and the halfpenny to 1/3, but the Government refused.

 The first halfpennies and farthings with the head of George II's grandson and successor, King George III (1760–1820), were issued in 1771, the year Parliament made it a felony to counterfeit copper coin.
 This had little effect; large quantities were melted down for lightweight imitations, though the farthing was less counterfeited than the halfpenny.
 This first series of George III farthings, struck in 1771 and 1773–1775, had a weight of 4.3–5.3 grams, with diameter 23–24 millimetres.
 The obverse, designed by Richard Yeo or Thomas Pingo depicts a right-facing bust of the king, with the inscription GEORGIVS III REX, while no significant change was made to the reverse.
 Despite the counterfeiting, the Mint ceased striking coppers in 1775 on the ground that there were sufficient legal farthings and halfpennies in commerce.
 The farthing would not be struck again by the Royal Mint until 1821.